OPEOP/tokenUpdate/README.md

 4. Run "tokenUpdate.js" by command:
     node tokenUpdate.js

+Params:
-Every 3 hours your token will be updated.
+    -a - turn on auto update (Every 3 hours your token will be updated.)